-Visible from almost any street in the capital of Northern Ireland and complete with a slightly absurd name for its most prominent point (‘Napoleons Nose’), the Cave Hill Walk is a great way to spend a morning or an afternoon when the sun’s out.
+Visible from almost any street in Belfast and complete with a slightly absurd name for its most prominent point (‘Napoleons Nose’), Cavehill Country Park is a fine spot for a day out.

 Climb the path from the car park and turn right at the first junction, continuing through the woodland and climbing up to the plateau for some savage views of Belfast city.